News

 Northern Segment – Bothin Marsh Project

-There is already an active project to address this issue on part of the Mill Valley-Sausalito Path, between the Almonte Park & Ride and the Manzanita Park & Ride, passing by Tam Junction.
-This project, being developed by Marin County Parks (read more about it here), will realign the path from its current location to travel along Almonte Avenue and behind Tam Junction.
+There is already an active project to address this issue on part of the Mill Valley-Sausalito Path.
+It stretches between the Almonte Park & Ride and the Manzanita Park & Ride, passing by Tam Junction.
+This project, being developed by Marin County Parks (read more about it here), will realign the path from its current location.
+The path will travel along Almonte Avenue and behind Tam Junction.

 This project is in design and is still in need of funding for construction, but represents an important step for preserving bicycle and pedestrian access through this corridor (and will help to preserve the health of the marsh itself).